BrutusBondBTC/blogposts/TheLightningNetwork.md

 ![lnaddresses](https://i.nostr.build/romm3.png)

 I cannot recommend any one wallet.
 I have my own preferences.
 The issue is custodial wallets get taken down or bugs are found, or maybe fee increases make awesome wallets less useful.
 You should do your own research.
 I recommend starting your quest for a lightning wallet here: https://lightningaddress.com.
-In this section I will give my best shot at explaining the advantages and disadvantages of each of these wallets.
+In this section I will give my best shot at explaining the advantages and disadvantages of some of these wallets.
+I have not tried them all.
+Some of them are geared for other countries, but here are some of the wallets on lightning address.com that I have used.

-### Zebedee
-Games

 ### BTCPay
 Great Fpor Stores Woo Commerce support Create Youw Own Store One Click solution

-### LNMArkets

-Never used

-### Bipa
-Never Used

-### FastBotcpoms

-Never used

 ### Spark Wallet
 Ran it on linux